eswinsw/riscv-builder/README.md

     * Similar to make run-fedora, expect running qemu with the virtio-gpu device and friends
     * Use `dnf install xclock twm xterm` to pull down X server packages
     * `startx` starts screen in graphics mode.
+    * `dnf install @xfce-desktop-environment --skip-broken` to install Xfce.
+Use `xinit /usr/bin/xfce4-session` to launch the Xfce desktop.
+    * Running OpenGL program will cause LLVM error.
+Recompiling mesa3d with Xlib driver is a fix.
+Use the fedora/mesa.sh script to compile and install mesa3d.

 1. Run Debian Linux
     `riscv-builder$ make run-debian`